Best practices and guidance for code components created using Power Apps component framework

 Use Microsoft Fluent UI React

 Fluent UI React is the official open source React front-end framework designed to build experiences that fit seamlessly into a broad range of Microsoft products.
-Power Apps itself uses Fluent UI, meaning you'll be able to create UI that's consistent with the rest of your apps.
+Power Apps itself uses Fluent UI, meaning you are able to create UI that's consistent with the rest of your apps.

 Use path-based imports from Fluent to reduce bundle size

-Currently, the code component templates used with pac pcf init will not use tree-shaking, which is the process where webpack detects modules imported that are not used and removes them.
-This means if you import from Fluent UI using the following, it imports and bundles the entire library:
+Currently, the code component templates used with pac pcf init won't use tree-shaking, which is the process where webpack detects modules imported that aren't used and removes them.
+If you import from Fluent UI using the following command, it imports and bundles the entire library:

 import { Button } from '@fluentui/react'

-To avoid this, you can use path-based imports where the specific library component is imported using the explicit path:
+To avoid importing and bundling the entire library, you can use path-based imports where the specific library component is imported using the explicit path:

 import { Button } from '@fluentui/react/lib/Button';